yachnytskyi/Yachnytskyi/README.md

 ### 🖥️ Backend Development
 - Proficient in **Golang** & **Rust** for scalable, distributed systems.
 - Expertise in **microservice architecture** with **gRPC**, **RabbitMQ**, and **NATS**.
+- Skilled in implementing **Hexagonal Architecture**, ensuring clean separation of concerns, maintainability, and adaptability for evolving business needs.

 ### 📊 Data Engineering
   - Implemented Elasticsearch from scratch, optimizing full-text search, filters, and aggregations for superior performance.